A Noteworthy Cause - Inspiring America's Disabled Beyond their Disability(s)

 Imagine being an immigrant at such a time.
 You've sold all you had, paid off all your debts, and paid for passage to America.
 Upon making it to Lady Liberty, you and your family wait through Ellis Island to receive unusual physical examinations by government doctors, hoping and praying you will be allowed to continue on through.
 You've done all of this because your uncle 'Ole' has written many letters, informing you of all the work available with good wages in America.
 Except, upon having made the tremendous journey, you come to find that the multitude of jobs uncle Ole spoke of, have all been filled by the multitude of other immigrants that have come before you, and with you, and now your circumstances are far more dire and desperate than they were before having left the fatherland.

-This segregation was further bolstered in the various charity organizations within each of these nationalities.
+This separation was further bolstered in the various charity organizations within each of these nationalities.
 If you were someone of Italian descent in need of assistance, you would go to a charity organization that represented your own nationality.
 Jewish charities helped Jewish citizens.
 Polish charitable organizations helped Polish citizens.
 Family was as tied to heritage, as was heritage tied to family.
 Marrying outside of one's nationality would have been unthinkable.
 That melting pot of people who aligned themselves to heritage, needed to have life events that would challenge or shake-up that pot.
-Like a couple of world wars, men marching side-by-side in union pickets lines, men voting for city, state and federal elections, womens sufferage and church affiliation, (i.e., placing Christian morals and values above exclusion of others nationalities who are in need).
-Yes there are a lot of factors yet remaining to be discussed in next month's blog.
+Events like a couple of world wars, men marching side-by-side in union pickets lines, men voting for city, state and federal elections, women's suffrage and church affiliation, (i.e., placing Christian morals and values above exclusion of others nationalities who are in need).
+Yes, there are a lot of factors yet remaining to be discussed in next month's blog.